 There are several symptoms to look out for.
-The most obvious is, of course, a dry mouth.
+The most obvious one is, of course, a dry mouth.
 Some people feel that their saliva has become thick and sticky, making it difficult to speak or swallow.
 Some people also have a ‘prickly' or burning sensation in their mouth and become sensitive to certain foods.
 The mouth can become sore and there is a higher risk of tooth decay and gum disease.
 In some cases, the mouth can also become red and shiny.
-If you are suffering from any of these symptoms it doesn't necessarily mean that you have dry mouth, but it may be best to talk to your dentist or doctor about it.
+If you have any of these symptoms it doesn't necessarily mean that you have dry mouth.
+But it may be best to talk to your dental team or doctor about it.

 Dry mouth can be a symptom of many different problems and can happen as you get older.
-Quite often it is a side effect of medication, especially heart, blood pressure and depression tablets.
-Your doctor, chemist or dentist should be able to tell you whether your medication can cause problems.
-Dry mouth can also be caused by medical treatment such as radiotherapy, or surgery to the head or neck.
+Quite often it is a side effect of medication - especially heart, blood pressure and depression tablets.
+Your doctor, pharmacist or dental team should be able to tell you whether your medication can cause problems.
+Dry mouth can also be caused by medical treatments such as radiotherapy, or surgery to the head or neck.

 In some cases, dry mouth can be a direct result of a medical condition (for example diabetes, lupus, Sjogren's syndrome and blocked salivary glands).

-Women who are going through the menopause (‘change of life') may suffer from dry mouth.
-Women who have had their menopause and are taking Hormone Replacement Therapy (HRT) may also find they suffer from dry mouth.
-If you are taking medication and have any of the symptoms of dry mouth, talk to your doctor to see whether the tablets could be altered.
+Women who are going through the menopause (often called ‘the change' or ‘the change of life') may suffer from dry mouth.
+Women who have had their menopause and are taking hormone replacement therapy (HRT) may also find they suffer from dry mouth.
+If you are taking medication and have any of the symptoms of dry mouth, talk to your doctor to see whether it could be changed.

 Unfortunately there seems to be no way of actually preventing the problem, although there are products to ease the symptoms.

-Saliva is also very important in the fight against tooth decay.
+Saliva is also very important in fighting tooth decay.
 It helps to fight the bacteria that form dental plaque and cause tooth decay and gum disease.
 Plaque is the thin, sticky film that keeps forming on your teeth.

 Having less saliva can also affect the taste of food and makes it harder to eat drier foods.
 Sometimes it can affect your speech and it makes people more likely to have bad breath.

-There are a number of products designed to provide moisture and comfort.
+There are a number of products designed to help your mouth stay moist and comfortable.
 These are usually gels or sprays.
 Some have extra ingredients which may help prevent tooth and gum problems.
 There are also special products to help with your day-to-day oral hygiene (for example toothpastes and mouth rinses).

-Your dentist won't be able to help with the cause of dry mouth.
-But by helping you keep your mouth clean and by using fluoride they can, in many cases, help to delay the start of dental decay.
-Your dentist or hygienist will be able to give you advice about your diet and tell you how to care for your teeth and gums properly.
+Your dental team won't be able to help with the cause of dry mouth.
+But by helping you keep your mouth clean and by using fluoride they can, in many cases, help to delay the start of tooth decay.
+Your dental team will be able to give you advice about your diet and tell you how to care for your teeth and gums properly.

-It is important to use a toothpaste containing at least 1350 to 1500ppm (parts per million) of fluoride.
+It is important to use a fluoride toothpaste.
 A ‘total care' toothpaste may be best as these contain antibacterial agents and other ingredients to control the build-up of plaque.

 Some products contain Sodium Lauryl Sulphate, and some people with dry mouth find this can irritate the mouth and make the condition worse.

-Because you have a higher risk of tooth decay and gum disease with dry mouth, and because these can get worse more quickly than usual, it is important to visit your dentist regularly.
-Your dentist will tell you how often you should visit.
+You have a higher risk of tooth decay and gum disease with dry mouth, and these can get worse more quickly than usual.
+So it is important to visit your dental team regularly.
+Your dental team will tell you how often you should visit.

 There are different ways of relieving the symptoms of dry mouth.
 Some people find that sipping water, or sucking sugar-free sweets, helps in the short term.
 It is very important to use sugar-free products, as dry mouth can make you more likely to have tooth decay.
 Chewing sugar-free gum can also help as it encourages your mouth to make saliva.
-Your dentist might recommend products such as rinses, gels, pastes and lozenges which you can get from the chemist.
+Your dental team might recommend products such as rinses, gels, pastes and lozenges which you can get from the pharmacist.